 August 19, 2019 - Moderna Inc. announced that the Food and Drug Administration had approved its potential vaccine for the Zika virus for a fast track to approval.
 Fast Track is designed to facilitate the development and expedite the review of therapies and vaccines for serious conditions and fill an unmet medical need.
 Programs with Fast Track designation may benefit from early and frequent communication with the FDA, in addition to a rolling submission of the marketing application.

 Recognizing the broad potential of mRNA science, Moderna set out to create an mRNA technology platform that functions very much like an operating system on a computer.
 It is designed so that it can plug and play interchangeably with different programs.

 Generally, the only thing that changes from one potential mRNA medicine to another is the coding region – the actual genetic code that instructs ribosomes to make protein.

 Utilizing these instruction sets gives the investigational mRNA medicines a software-like quality.
-Moderna also has the ability to combine different mRNA sequences encoding for different proteins in a single mRNA investigational medicine.
+Moderna also can combine different mRNA sequences encoding for various proteins in a single mRNA investigational medicine.

 mRNA-1893 Zika Vaccine Clinical Trials

 mRNA-1893 Zika vaccine is currently being studied in two clinical trials.